recurly/recurly-integration-examples/README.md

 | SUCCESS_URL | A URL to redirect to when an action suceeds |
 | ERROR_URL | A URL to redirect to when an error occurs |

+### Looking for React?

+If you plan to use React on your frontend, check out our [react-recurly][react-recurly-repo] library.
+We maintain an example integration of `react-recurly` in the documentation for that library.
+Be sure to read through the [documentation][react-recurly-docs] as you explore the [examples][react-recurly-demo].

 ### Contributing

 [See CONTRIBUTING file](CONTRIBUTING.md).